notator/SlurTemplateConverter/README.md

 - A slur template is an SVG path element having class "slurTemplate".
 - A slur is an SVG path element having class "slur".
 - Both the "slur" and "slurTemplate" classes must exist in the SVG's CSS styles.
 They are used but not created by this application.
 The slurTemplate's stroke-width affects the maximum thickness of the created slur.
+It is typically set to (Gap/2)px.
 - Each slur is created next to the slur template it replaces, before the template is deleted.

 A simple, two-point template path has a d-attribute consisting of an "M" and a "C" component:<br />